joelcarlson/joelcarlson.github.io/_posts/2016-05-10-Exploring-Interactions.md

   - For every 1 unit increase in weight, mpg changes by \\(-8.66 + cyl\cdot{0.81}\\))

   - For every 1 unit increase in cylinders, mpg decreases by \\(3.80\\) (holding weight at 0)

   - For every 1 unit increase in cylinders, mpg changes by \\(-3.80 + wt\cdot{0.81}\\))

   - At 0 weight and 0 cylinders, we expect mpg to be 54.31
-    - This doesn't necessarily make sense, noting the maximum value of prestige in the data is 33.9
+    - This would be a particularly interesting looking vehicle...

 ### Visualizing Interacting Terms